 What is Jesus trying to get us to realize?

-There’s all this speculation these days about whether this was REALLY a miracle, whether Jesus really literally made more bread and fish out of just a little
+this was REALLY a miracle, whether Jesus really literally made more bread and

 Or whether there was another thing going on.